minetest/contentdb/app/flatpages/policy_and_guidance.md

 It is highly recommended that you use a Free and Open Source software (FOSS) license.
 FOSS licenses result in a sharing community and will increase the number of potential users your package has.
-Using a closed source license will result in your package not being shown in Minetest by default.
+Using a closed source license will result in your package not being shown in Luanti by default.
 See the help page on [non-free licenses](/help/non_free/) for more information.

 It is recommended that you use a proper license for code with a warranty